 A private vehicle with English speaking driver will provide a transfer between Marrakech and the High Atlas Mountain region.
 The approximate travel time is 1 hour.

-The walking in this region is fantastic and here we have listed some of the most scenic and spectacular.
-There are some fabulous walks from the Kasbah which can be tailor-made to suit your interests and fitness level (from 45 min walks to 7hour treks with a private mountain guide.
+The walking in this region is fantastic.
+There are some fabulous walks from the Kasbah which can be tailor-made to suit your interests and fitness level (from 45 min walks to 7 hour treks with a private mountain guide).
 You can also choose to do 4X4 excursions, Horse or Mule Treks, Mountain Biking or choose to just relax at this fantastic property.
-All activities can be booked direct at the hotel or if you would prefer us to book them prior to arrival we would be happy to make the arrangements. (activities not included in the tour price)
+Explore Imlil, a picturesque mountain village in the heart of the sublime Toubkal National Park just minutes from the Kasbah.
+Explore on your own or add some of these amazing activities through the hotel or book them in advance (activities not included in the tour price).